 In 1994, Sister Virgeen opened the Mindanao chapter of the PACAF in Davao City, Philippines.
 Community organization (leadership training) is PACAF’s main focus, but since low-income families often suffered from health problems and a lack of education and employable skills, it was difficult for families to earn enough money to provide good nutrition and education for their children.
 For this reason, an integrated program at PACAF was designed.
-The agency offers short courses in auto mechanics, computers, electronics, food processing, sewing, and other fields.
-A course in the construction trade implemented the concept of “Training With Production.”
+The agency offered short courses in auto mechanics, computers, electronics, food processing, sewing, and other fields.
+A course in the construction trade implemented the concept of “Training with Production.”
 This project combined PACAF’s need for a larger training center with an opportunity to teach construction courses.
 Another program offered by the agency involved local businesses who helped train apprentices in the hotel and restaurant industries, printing trades, computer repair, and others fields.